How to insurance-proof your remodel during construction

 3. Bodily Injury and Property Damage to others

 Your contractor should carry Commercial General Liability (CGL) insurance.
 The CGL covers bodily injury or property damage to others resulting from the contractor’s work.
 Surprisingly, a contractor’s general liability insurance usually only covers damage that is caused to your original home.
 Damages occurring to areas on which the contractor has worked are not generally covered.
-The Insurance Journal explains that the intention of the CGL is not to cover defective work but the “damage resulting from” the defective work.
+The intention of the CGL is not to cover defective work but the “damage resulting from” the defective work.

 4. Protection for the work done on your project